×News:

 acceptFileTypes you put a

-list of mime types separated by commas and you can use wildcards, and with
+of mime types separated by commas and you can use wildcards, and

 <module name="ShowFile">